-- How is it that we are declared righteous before God?
+- How is it that we are justified before God?

-Justification is an act of God’s grace whereby he proclaims that our sins are forgiven, and that Christ’s righteousness is credited to our account.
+By grace, God proclaims our sins forgiven and credits Christ’s righteousness to us.
 This happens the moment we repent and believe through our union with Christ (Rom 3:24-26; 2 Cor 5:19-21).